gauravjalap/food-delivery-website/README.md

 3. **Set up environment variables:**

-   Create a `.env` file in the root directory and add the following variables:
+   Create a `.env` file in the root directory (in backend folder) and add the following variables:

    ```env
    PORT=5000